Robert J. Bulkley: Life and career

 While a member of the House of Representatives, Bulkley became an expert on banking.
 He helped frame the Federal Reserve Act of 1913 and the Federal Farm Loan Act, which would not pass until 1916.

 Bulkley knew Franklin D. Roosevelt from their college days when they worked together on the Harvard Crimson. student newspaper.
-Senator Bulkley praised President Roosevelt and most of the New Deal, and doled out a great deal of federal patronage.
-He was a moderate, midway between the liberals and the conservatives.
+Senator Bulkley praised President Roosevelt and most of the New Deal, and he doled out a great deal of federal patronage.
+He was a moderate: midway between the liberals and the conservatives.
 He voted against key New Deal laws such the National Industrial Recovery Act, Tennessee Valley Authority, Agricultural Adjustment Act, Works Progress Administration, soil conservation, and against the wages and hours legislation.
 Nevertheless, when Roosevelt was trying to purge the Democratic conservatives in 1938, he went to Ohio to praise and endorse Bulkley.
-The decisive factor for Roosevelt was that Bulkey had voted YEA on the two critical 1937 bills to for court-packing and for executive reorganization.
+The decisive factor for Roosevelt was that Bulkey had voted YEA on the two critical 1937 bills for court-packing and for executive reorganization.

 The Bulkley Building located in Playhouse Square in downtown Cleveland, Ohio is named after him.

 Bulkley was married February 17, 1909 to Katherine Pope of Helena, Montana.